thiblahute/meson-website/Reference-manual.md

  - `set10(varname, boolean_value)` is the same as above but the value is either `true` or `false` and will be written as 1 or 0, respectively
  - `set_quoted(varname, value)` is same as `set` but quotes the value in double quotes (`"`)

+They all take the `description` keyword that will be written in the result file.
+The replacement assumes a file with C syntax.
+If your generated file is source code in some other lanaguage, you probably don't want to add a description field because it most likely will cause a syntax error.

 ### dependency object

 This object is returned by [`dependency`](#dependencydependency_name-) and contains an external dependency with the following methods: